Allison-Ause/B-Movie-Bingo/README.md

 Current TODO LIST:

-[] Create board state in useGame
+[x] Create board state in useGame
-[] Set board state to shuffled data
+[x] Set board state to shuffled data
-[] Figure out how to hand specific data based on selected genre [] Win conditions check in useGame
+[x] Figure out how to hand specific data based on selected genre [x] Toggle dobbed or not dobbed with supported styling [] Win conditions check in useGame
 [] Dope animation effect for win (based on genre?!)
 // GIFS FROM MOVIES?
 OLD SCHOOL 8BIT WINNER LOGO